-Bengala is a mud dye made of natural and sustainable material mined from soil.
-Using the traditional method and modern technology, it brings us the ancient colors conveniently to a new textile dye for fabric, yarn, natural fiber and paper.
-Bengala lets us connect with Mother Earth like in ancient times, while allowing us to preserve resources through green living from now on.
+Bengala is a mud dye made of natural minerals derived from the soil.
+Using traditional methods and modern technology, it brings us ancient colors as a new sustainable textile dye for fabrics, natural fibers, and paper.
+No toxic chemicals, no heat involved for Bengala dyeing.

-Bengala is iron (III) oxide that comes from the soil, and the origin of the name is from the Bengal region in India-Bangladesh as the process was found in that area.
-It is an ancient color, made from the oldest pigments, and has been used since the Old Stone Age.
-You can also see it in the Lascaux Caves in France and the Altamira Caves in Spain.
-It is said that the greatest quantity of red soil on earth is iron (III) oxide.
+Bengala is made from iron oxide naturally found in soil.
+An ancient color made from the oldest pigments, it has been used since the Old Stone Age.
+It is said that the greatest quantity of red soil on earth is iron oxide.
+The name Bengala comes from the Bengal region in India-Bangladesh, where the process was found.